jbms/sphinx-immaterial/docs/admonitions.rst

          This is simple a example.

-.. example:: Legacy approach inherited from the mkdocs-material theme.
+.. si-example:: Legacy approach inherited from the mkdocs-material theme.
    :collapsible:

    If you want to add a custom admonition type, all you need is a color and an \*.svg icon.